SpencerCDixon/SpenceBoy/Docs/dev-log.md

 **Date: 5/17/2020**
 ### What did I learn today?

+* Pandocs has the boot up sequence for the GBC well documented which I'll need to implement exactly.
+It involves locations in memory for specific instructions and a checksum that needs to match for the ROM to run.

+### What did I get done today?

+* Updated JS script for generating all op codes with their cycle count
+* Implemented xor for common registers

+---

+**Date: 5/17/2020**
+### What did I learn today?

 * There are a whole set of op codes that change based on a prefix of `cb`

 ### What did I get done today?